|

 - BAST:

-a cat-headed goddess.
-Originally, she was a sun goddess depicted as a lion,
+this is the name of a cat-headed goddess.
+Originally, she was a sun goddess depicted as a

 who defended the pharaoh and, consequently, the chief god, earning her the

-title of "Lady of flame," and "Eye of Ra."
+titles "Lady of flame" and "Eye of Ra."
 Later, the

 - BASTET: